rodrigotamura/go-stack-2019/module03/react/README.md

 and execute in browser, `handleDelete(tech)` will be executed automatically.
 So, that's why we are using with arrow function.

 Another thing is that we cannot remove an item from state's array using `Array.splice()` method, remembering that in React we are dealing with immutability.
 Plase, check `handleDelete()` method and see how we remove an item from array in a state.

+# Properties in React

+This concept will approach about how to send something (could be a states variable or function) into a child component.

+Let's continue working with `TechList.js`, and there we are listing `state.techs` array.
+We are creating now a new component called **[TechItem](./src/components/TechItem.js)**.
+Note yourself that this list has `tech` variable.

+Our goal is to pass `state.techs` from `TechList` component into `TechItem` component.
+So, we will work with the concept of **properties**.